 3. Existing Conditions

-Particularly in remodeling projects, we often work in and around existing conditions such as floor plans that cannot be changed.
+Particularly in home remodeling projects, we often work in and around existing conditions such as floor plans that cannot be changed.
 When a perfect (or close to perfect) match to an existing condition is desired, a custom cabinetry solution can be the best approach.
 For instance, does your space have angled walls?
 Designing, building, and finishing the cabinetry in the Silent Rivers Woodshop allows us complete control over the look, dimensions, and functionality of the cabinetry.

 While manufactured cabinets start out at a lower cost than custom cabinets, there is a diminishing rate of return on upgrades.
 The more upgrades and features selected on a manufactured cabinet, the more they cost.
 At some point it makes sense to shift from getting 90% of what you want with a manufactured cabinet to 100% with a custom-built cabinet – often at an equivalent or lower cost.
 Often, Silent Rivers artisans use custom pieces to augment manufactured cabinetry.
 In this way, we are able to meet “custom” needs at a more affordable price point.

 This photo from a major historic bathroom remodel illustrates how custom cabinets can tie a room together by establishing a “language”.
 Design elements take cues from each other to create a unified look and feel.
 Note how the recessed panels in the vanity cabinets are reflected in the wood wainscot paneling above and to the side.
 The consistency of color depth and the profiles of the frames work together in harmony.
 The warm colors of this custom rift-sawn oak vanity is matched with the wainscot.
 See more custom cabinetry in this historic Des Moines home »